 An Introverts Guide to Being More Social

-Like yin and yang, the world of social interaction produces two very different types of people: the introvert and the extrovert.
-The extrovert is outgoing, talkative, and social.
-Extroverts are energized by socializing, and enjoy meeting and learning about new people.
+Like yin and yang, the world of social interaction produces two very different types of people — the introvert and the extrovert.
+Introverts value downtime alone.
+But you can learn about being more social with a search online.

-Introverts are the opposite.
 It’s not that they dislike other people, far from it.
-It’s just that they value down-time alone or with a small group of close friends.
-They recharge their battery the best by taking frequent “them” time.
+They just need to recharge their battery by taking frequent “them” time.
+That said, introverts can learn how to be more social without stressing about it.

 But, even though we can be divided into these two different groups, us humans are social animals.
 We need closeness, strong bonds, and great conversations like we need water and food.